Writing

 I do not think every team needs to shove all work into one platform.
 That usually creates a different kind of mess.
 Designers need Figma.
 Engineers need GitHub.
 Product needs planning surfaces.
 Researchers need room for nuance.
 Customer teams need their own intake paths.
 Leaders need visibility without flattening the work.

-The trick is not making everyone use the same tool.
-The trick is making the tools answer to the same body of knowledge.
+The trick is making the tools answer to the same version of the product.

-That body of knowledge has to be alive.
+That shared version has to stay current.
 Not a wiki graveyard.
 Not a folder called Final Final.
-Not a strategy deck fossilized at the exact moment everyone stopped believing it.
-A living system has owners, update routines, source-of-truth rules, and visible timestamps.
+Not a strategy artifact fossilized at the exact moment everyone stopped believing it.
+A useful system has owners, update routines, source-of-truth rules, and visible timestamps.
 It knows what is canonical, what is draft, what is deprecated, what is evidence, and what is merely a good idea waiting for proof.

 It also needs reconciliation rituals.
 Not glamorous ones.
 The boring, necessary ones: stale-reference checks, duplicate cleanup, link audits, version bumps, decision logs, and lightweight rules for what an agent is allowed to treat as current.
 Without that, the knowledge system slowly becomes a haunted house with very nice typography.